WayScience/coSMicQC/README.md

 ## Contributing, Development, and Testing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on contributions, development, and testing.
+Please see our [contributing](https://WayScience.github.io/coSMicQC/main/contributing) documentation for more details on contributions, development, and testing.

 ## References